openfisca/openfisca-doc/source/installation/call-existing-web-api.md

 # Call an existing web API

 The web API is made for online web applications.
 Before hosting your country web API, you can check if it already exists or use the demonstration of the `OpenFisca-Country-Template` web API hosted by OpenFisca community.
 It is available for testing and interacting with its web API endpoints through [this swagger interface](https://legislation.demo.openfisca.org/swagger).
-As with all OpenFisca country web API's it does not require installing anything to access it.
+As with all OpenFisca country web APIs it does not require configuring or installing anything to access it.

 For further information on the possible requests, [this section of the documentation](./../openfisca-web-api/endpoints.md) describes OpenFisca web APIs endpoints.